wootguy/SevenKewp/README.md

 # SevenKewp
 The goal for this project is to become a generic Half-Life co-op mod which is easy to customize.
 Default content and gameplay will stay faithful to classic Half-Life.
 That means there won't be any: tacticool weapons, HD models, bullet-sponge enemies, etc. This isn't strictly a Sven Co-op clone, but recreating its entities and features is a high priority because nearly all GoldSrc co-op maps were made for sven.
+The mod is designed to run as a Half-Life addon, rather than a new mod with its own server list and launcher.

 View project status [here](https://github.com/wootguy/SevenKewp/issues/8).

 This repo was forked from an early version of [halflife-updated](https://github.com/twhl-community/halflife-updated/tree/8cb9d9eb9016ff56fcba099a09a3b6e6563853b1) (Nov 2021).

+# Building the client
+If you're a player, you don't need to install anything or build this mod.
+Just join a server showing "Half-Life Co-op" in the game column.
+Vanilla Half-Life clients are able to play with a few limitations.

+Build instructions:
+1. Install dependendies.
+   Windows: Install Git, CMake, and Visual Studio
+   Debian: `apt install git cmake build-essential gcc-multilib g++-multilib libc6-dev-i386`
+1. Open a shell somewhere and clone the repo: `git clone --recurse-submodules https://github.com/wootguy/SevenKewp`
+1. Run `scripts/build_client.bat` (Windows) or `scripts/build_client.sh` (Linux).
+1. Copy the contents of `SevenKewp/build_client/output/` to `Steam/steamapps/common/Half-Life/valve_addon/`.
+   - Create the `valve_addon` folder if it doesn't already exist.
+1. Launch the game and enable `Options` -> `Content` -> `Allow custom addon content`
+   - This forces the game to load files in `valve_addon` before `valve`, meaning the client library you just built will be loaded in place of the default one.
+1. Try it out!
+Join a Half-Life Co-op server.
+Some features are disabled if you join a deathmatch server to prevent cheating (e.g. thirdperson camera)

+### WARNING: USE CUSTOM CLIENTS AT YOUR OWN RISK

+Executables distributed outside of Steam are subject to Valve Anti-Cheat (VAC) detection.
+Running this client may trigger VAC protections and result in a permanent VAC ban on your Steam account.

+That said, I have observed players using the [HLBugfixed](https://github.com/tmp64/BugfixedHL-Rebased) and [Adrenaline Gamer](https://openag.pro/) clients for one year on my secure server without them being VAC banned.
+According to my understanding of the [VAC documentation](https://partner.steamgames.com/doc/features/anticheat), executables need to be manually reported as a cheat to Valve for its signature to be detected.
+I have not added cheats to this client.

-# Building the mod
+# Building the server
 Note: If you're a player, you don't need to install anything or build this mod.
 Just join a server showing "Half-Life Co-op" in the game column.
 The mod is totally server-side.
 A custom client might be created later but it will be optional.

 1. Install dependendies.